ewohltman/kubecon2019/envoycon2019/README.md

 * Mitch Sulaski, Workday

 Redis Proxy is a simple Redis client using Envoy.
-It provides a single point of abstraction to work with a Redis instance(s) or Redis Cluster.
-It maintains a connection pool to the Redis instance(s) on behalf of the client, as well as provide load balancing.
+It provides a single point of abstraction to work with Redis instance(s) or Redis Cluster.
+It maintains a connection pool to the Redis instance(s) on behalf of the client, as well as provides load balancing.

 ## Solving Microservice Murder Mysteries with Envoy's Tap Filter